nobid-consortium/payment-reference-documentation/payment-reference-doc.md

 This process ensures compliance with PSD2’s requirement for dynamic linking by securely binding the transaction details to the authentication process.
 By incorporating the transaction hash into the key-binding JWT of the A2Pay', the wallet guarantees that any tampering with the transaction data invalidates the authentication.
 The reliance on OpenID4VP `transaction_data` feature ensures a standardized and secure implementation of this critical SCA requirement.

-### Payment request
+### Payment request object

+The payment request object is included with in the `transaction_data` array and contains all the details describing the intended payment transaction.
 The data schema for the payment request is specified in the JSON schema file, [payment-request-schema.json](payment-request-schema.json).

 Non-normative example of a payment request: